JPSC-PDRC-KEIO/jpscdocs_en/single/credit_cards_loans_s.rst

        | 9.
 Don’t know

-Why are you and your husband going to borrow money from a company or institution?
+Why are you going to borrow money from a company or institution?
 ------------------------------------------------------------------------------------------------------------------------------

  (Circle as many as apply to you.)